r4victor/tenthousandmeters/content/blog/python_bts_07.md

 We saw last time that the special methods that correspond to slots are added automatically by the `PyType_Ready()` function that initializes types.
 But where do the rest attributes come from?
 They all must be specified somehow and then be set to something at some point.
 This is a vague statement.
 Let's make it clear.

 The most straightforward way to specify attributes of a type is to create a new dictionary, populate it with attributes and set type's `tp_dict`  to that dictionary.
-We cannot do that before built-in types are defined, so `tp_dict` of built-in types is initilized to `NULL`.
+We cannot do that before built-in types are defined, so `tp_dict` of built-in types is initialized to `NULL`.
 It turns out that the `PyType_Ready()` function creates dictionaries of built-in types at runtime.
 It is also responsible for adding all the attributes.

 First, `PyType_Ready()` ensures that a type has a dictionary.
 Then, it adds attributes to the dictionary.
 A type tells `PyType_Ready()`  which attributes to add by specifying the [`tp_methods`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_methods), [`tp_members`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_members) and [`tp_getset`](https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_getset) slots.
 Each slot is an array of structs that describe different kinds of attributes.